bbolli/tumblr-utils/tumblr_backup.md

                 custom.css - the CSS customizations
                 avatar.<ext> - your avatar image

-The name of the single post pages is the numeric post id.
+The name of the single post pages is its numeric post id.
 The modification time of the single post pages is set to the post’s timestamp. `tumblr_backup` applies a simple style to the saved pages.
 All generated pages are [HTML5](http://html5.org).

+The index pages are recreated from scratch after every backup, based on the existing single post pages.

 Tumblr saves most image files without extension.
 This probably saves a few million bytes in their database. `tumblr_backup` restores the image extensions.
 If an image is already backed up, it is not downloaded again.

-In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally. `archive/current.html` is overwritten.
+In incremental backup mode, `tumblr_backup` saves only posts that have higher ids than the highest id saved locally.
-Any other index or archive pages are left alone.

 In XML backup mode, the original XML source returned by the Tumblr API is saved under the `xml/` folder in addition to the HTML format.